Game.com

-The Game.com is a fifth-generation handheld game console released by Tiger Electronics on September 12, 1997.
-A smaller version, the Game.com Pocket Pro, was released in mid-1999.
-The first version of the Game.com can be connected to a 14.4 kbit/s modem for Internet connectivity, hence its name referencing the top level domain .com.
-It was the first video game console to include a touchscreen and the first handheld console to include Internet connectivity.
-The Game.com sold fewer than 300,000 units and was discontinued in 2000 because of poor sales.
+The Game.com is a fifth-generation handheld game console developed and released by Tiger Electronics on September 12, 1997.
+Designed as a multimedia device for older audiences, it aimed to combine gaming with early digital functions such as touchscreen input and limited Internet connectivity.
+The original model features a monochrome touchscreen, dual cartridge slots, and could be connected to a 14.4 kbit/s modem for access to e-mail and basic web functions via a proprietary interface.
+Its name is a reference to the .com top-level domain, reflecting its Internet-related features.
+It was the first game console to include a touchscreen and the first handheld to offer Internet connectivity, positioning it as an early forerunner in multifunctional handheld gaming devices.

+Despite its innovations, the system struggled commercially due to a small game library and technical limitations, prompting a redesign.
+The Game.com Pocket Pro, a smaller version that lacked Internet capabilities, was released in mid-1999.
+Due to poor sales, the Game.com console line was discontinued in 2000, having sold less than 300,000 units.

 History

 Tiger Electronics had previously introduced its R-Zone game console in 1995 – as a competitor to Nintendo's Virtual Boy – but the system was a failure.
 Prior to the R-Zone, Tiger had also manufactured handheld games consisting of LCD screens with imprinted graphics.

 Original version

 By February 1997, Tiger was planning to release a new game console as a direct competitor to Nintendo's Game Boy.
 Prior to its release, Tiger Electronics stated that the Game.com would "change the gaming world as we know it," while a spokesperson stated that it would be "one of this summer's hits."
 The Game.com, the only new game console of the year, was on display at the Electronic Entertainment Expo (E3) in May 1997, with sales expected to begin in July.
 Dennis Lynch of the Chicago Tribune considered the Game.com to be the "most interesting hand-held device" on display at E3, describing it as a "sort of Game Boy for adults".

 The Game.com was released in the United States on September 12, 1997, with a retail price of $69.95, while an Internet-access cartridge was scheduled for release in October.
 Lights Out was included with the console as a pack-in game and Solitaire was built into the handheld itself.
 The console's release marked Tiger's largest product launch ever.
 Tiger also launched a website for the system at the domain "game.com".
 The Game.com was marketed with a television commercial in which a spokesperson insults gamers who ask questions about the console, while stating that it "plays more games than you idiots have brain cells"; GamesRadar stated that the advertisement "probably didn't help matters much".
 By the end of 1997, the console had been released in the United Kingdom, at a retail price of £79.99.